Paulus1337/Defuse/README.md

 ```
 This loop iterates through indices 0 to 6, accessing elements from wire_cut_sequence based on values in local_34.

-Extracting Wire Sequence with GDB:
+Extracting the wire_cut_sequence from memory with GDB:
 ```
 gdb
 (gdb) break check_disarm